tttmmmyyyy/fixlang/Document.md

 error: Type name `Tuple2` is ambiguous.
 There are `Main::Tuple2`, `Std::Tuple2`.
 ```

-One solution for this issue is adding `import Std` explicitly and hiding `Tuple2`:
+One solution for this issue is importing `Std` explicitly and hiding `Tuple2`:

 ```
 module Main;